vishalrshukla/excel-sql-explorer/README.md

 # Natural Language to SQL Explorer for Excel Locally⚡

-Query Excel and CSV files using SQL — works fully **offline**, no internet required.
+Query Excel and CSV files using Natural language or SQL — works fully **offline**, no internet required.

 ## Features